Aliases for FBXL21 Gene

 This gene encodes a member of the F-box protein family which is characterized by an approximately 40 amino acid motif, the F-box.
 The F-box proteins constitute one of the four subunits of ubiquitin protein ligase complex called SCFs (SKP1-cullin-F-box), which function in phosphorylation-dependent ubiquitination.
 The F-box proteins are divided into 3 classes: Fbws containing WD-40 domains, Fbls containing leucine-rich repeats, and Fbxs containing either different protein-protein interaction modules or no recognizable motifs.
 The protein encoded by this gene belongs to the Fbls class and, in addition to an F-box, contains 6 tandem leucine-rich repeats.
 The amino acid sequence of this protein is highly similar to that of f-box and leucine-rich repeat protein 3A.
 An allelic polymorphism in this gene results in both coding and non-coding variants; the reference genome represents the non-coding allele. [provided by RefSeq, Jul 2015]

 GeneCards Summary for FBXL21 Gene

 FBXL21 (F-Box And Leucine Rich Repeat Protein 21 (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
 GO annotations related to this gene include ubiquitin-protein transferase activity.

 UniProtKB/Swiss-Prot for FBXL21 Gene